CPD Points Requirements for Lawyers

 WA lawyers can earn 1 CPD point per hour and all 10 CPD points each year by completing LawCPD’s online CPD courses.

-LawCPD is an approved QA provider of CPD for the legal profession in Western Australia and is compliant with the new Legal Practice Board CPDMS.
+LawCPD is an approved QA provider of CPD for the legal profession in Western Australia and is compliant with the Legal Practice Board CPDMS.
 LawCPD’s online CPD courses are classified as an interactive electronic activity under the CPD rules.

 All Western Australian lawyers must complete mandatory continuing professional development (CPD) each year to maintain their practising certificate.